anki-code/bar-theme/README.md

 * The pills/sections placed to right but not in RPROMPT and it allows you to secure copy the command and output without environmental disclosure 🔒

+* The pills/sections can have additional background or color accent if you need 💊

 ## Example

 ![zsh bar theme](zsh-bar-theme.png)